-Options:

-After consideration of all public testimony, that the City Council consider the following options:
+Options: After consideration of any public testimony, that the Planning Commission recommend that the City Council consider the following options:

 - a.
-Via voice vote (minute action), approve submittal of the 2005 General Plan Annual Report to the Governor's Office of Planning and Research and to the Department of Housing and Community Development; - b.
+Via voice vote (minute action), approve submittal of the 2007 General Plan Annual Report to the Governor's Office of Planning and Research and to the Department of Housing and Community Development; - b.
 Amend, modify or reject the foregoing options.